Universal Tensor Methods for Monotone Variational Inequalities: Introduction

-All of the existing algorithms and theories for variational inequality problems are based on the assumption of the Lipschitz continuity for the operator or its derivatives, while this is not the only possibility for measuring the smoothness.
-A natural generalization of Lipschitz continuous assumption is the \Holder~continuity.
-In convex optimization, \citet{grapiglia2017regularized,grapiglia2019accelerated} proposed regularized Newton-type algorithms and establish the corresponding convergence analysis under the assumption of \Holder~continuous Hessian.
-However, these results cannot be used to variational inequality problems because they depend on the convexity of the objective function.
+All existing tensor methods for monotone VIs mentioned above are based on the Lipschitz continuity of the highest derivative, while this is not the only possibility for measuring smoothness.
+A natural generalization of the Lipschitz continuity assumption is \Holder~continuity.
+In convex optimization, Grapiglia and Nesterov~\cite{grapiglia2017regularized,grapiglia2019accelerated,grapiglia2020tensor} proposed regularized Newton-type and tensor algorithms and established the corresponding convergence analysis under the assumption of \Holder~continuous higher-order derivatives.
+However, these results cannot be used directly to solve general variational inequality problems because they depend on the convexity of the objective function and on objective-value comparisons.

-In this paper, we propose the regularized extra-Newton methods for solving monotone variational inequalities with $\nu$-\Holder~continuous Jacobian.
-We design the algorithms by integrating adaptively searching the regularization parameter with the extra steps~\cite{huang2022approximation, lin2022explicit,korpelevich1976extragradien,tseng1995linear}.
-The adaptive algorithms for convex minimization typically rely on tracking the objective function value~\cite{grapiglia2017regularized,grapiglia2019accelerated,doikov2021minimizing, cartis2011adaptive,cartis2011adaptive2,nesterov2008accelerating}.
-However, for variational inequalities, the measure like the right-hand side of \eqref{eq:gap} is not easy to compute during iterations.
-To address this issue, we establish the criterion on the norm of operator $F$ to search the regularization parameter.
-We summarize the main contributions of our paper below: \begin{itemize} \item For \Holder~continuous Jacobian with known parameter $\nu$, we propose the $\nu$-regularized extra-Newton~($\nu$-REN) methods, which requires $\OM({\epsilon^{-2/(2+\nu)}})$ iteration complexity. \item For \Holder~continuous Jacobian with unknown parameter $\nu$, we propose the universal regularized extra-Newton methods~(UREN), which requires $\OM({\epsilon^{-4/(3(1+\nu))}})$ iteration complexity. \end{itemize} We compare our results with existing work in Table~\ref{table:cubic}.
+In this paper, we propose regularized tensor extragradient methods for solving monotone variational inequalities whose $(p-1)$-th derivative is \Holder~continuous with parameter $\nu\in[0,1]$.
+We design the algorithms by integrating adaptive search of the regularization parameter with tensor extragradient steps.
+The adaptive algorithms for convex minimization typically rely on tracking the objective function value~\cite{grapiglia2017regularized,grapiglia2019accelerated,doikov2021minimizing,cartis2011adaptive,cartis2011adaptive2,nesterov2008accelerating}.
+However, for variational inequalities, the weak gap is generally not available during the iterations.
+To address this issue, we establish computable criteria based on the operator-model residual to search for the regularization parameter.
+The main contributions are as follows. \begin{itemize} \item When the \Holder~parameter $\nu$ is known, we propose the $\nu$-regularized tensor extragradient method ($\nu$-RTEG) and its adaptive variant ($\nu$-ATEG).
+Both methods find an $\epsilon$-weak solution using $\OM(\epsilon^{-2/(p+\nu)})$ tensor-oracle calls; the adaptive variant does not require the \Holder~constant $\fH_{p,\nu}$. \item When neither $\nu$ nor the \Holder~constant is known, we propose a universal tensor extragradient method (UTEG).
+Its tensor-oracle complexity for finding an $\epsilon$-weak solution is $\OM(\epsilon^{-2p/((p+1)(p-1+\nu))})$. \end{itemize} We compare our results with the existing methods in Table~\ref{table:tensor}.